8ta4/quest/docs/RATIONALE.md

 > How does it handle HTML content?

-- **Text fragment**: Text fragments do not alter the highlighted DOM segment, making it impossible to directly get the Y-coordinate of the highlighted content.
+- **Text fragment**: They don't change the highlighted part of the DOM, so we can't directly get its Y-coordinate.
 - **window.find**: This function does not seem to allow highlighting text that spans multiple elements or multiline text.
 This can be worked around by searching multiple times, but the scrolling behavior could be jarring.
-- **Y-coordinate**: Hiding content simply using the Y-coordinate can inadvertently obscure the sidebar, disrupting web browsing.
+- **Y-coordinate**: If we just hide content based on its Y-coordinate, we might accidentally hide the sidebar too.

 ### PDF Content

 > How does it handle PDF content?

-- **Search**: PDF.js allows you to search strings to highlight text.
-However, if the search string spans multiple pages, highlighting fails (https://github.com/mozilla/pdf.js/issues/10620).
+- **Search**: PDF.js lets us search for strings to highlight text.
+But if the string goes over multiple pages, highlighting fails (https://github.com/mozilla/pdf.js/issues/10620).
 - **Text Fragment**: PDF.js does not support Text Fragment (https://github.com/mozilla/pdf.js/issues/15223).
-- **window.find**: PDF.js does not highlight text when window.find is used to search text.
+- **window.find**: PDF.js doesn't highlight text when we use window.find to search for text.

-## Future Endeavors
+## Looking Ahead

 > What are your future plans?

-- **Complementary Application**: In the future, the extension will allow you to save files locally on your computer.
+- **Save Locally**: We're planning to let you save files right on your computer.
-- **Related Question**: Each answer may contain related questions, similar to "Choose Your Own Adventure".
+- **Related Question**: Each answer might lead to related questions, kind of like "Choose Your Own Adventure".
-- **Conversational AI**: I envision this extension eventually integrating advanced conversational AI to offer more dynamic and interactive Q&A.
+- **Conversational AI**: We dream of integrating advanced conversational AI into this extension for more dynamic and interactive Q&A sessions.